birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 The CA MUST retrieve the public key or a hash of the public key corresponding to the private key used for signing the message via an authenticated DNS lookup using either authenticated channels to the relevant authoritative nameservers (e.g., DoH or DoT) or validation of a DNSSEC signature chain back to the ICANN root.
 After private key control is established, the CA MUST additionally perform a validation method that is compliant with the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates.

-In the event that **no methods attribute is specified in the top-level attribute-list,** all methods specified in this document are acceptable as well as cryptographic domain validation methods defined in future RFCs.
+In the event that **no methods attribute is specified in the attribute-list,** all methods specified in this document are acceptable as well as cryptographic domain validation methods defined in future RFCs.
 Future RFCs MAY specify additional methods for cryptographic domain validation so long as they satisfy the properties of cryptographic domain validation (i.e., robustness against global man-in-the-middle adversaries).

 ### Permissible Options

-The following options MAY used as sub-attributes in the options or options-critical attributes in the top-level attribute-list.
+The following options MAY be used in the options or options-critical attribute values.

 1. **authenticated-policy-retrieval:** This option signifies to a CA that it MUST retrieve a domain's CAA security Property and any associated domain-owner identity (e.g., identifiers used for known-account-specifier and private-key-control) using authenticated DNS lookups or other authenticated channels.
-If a CA finds this option as a sub-attribute in the options-critical attribute and the CAA security Property was not retrieved using authenticated DNS lookups, the CA MUST NOT issue a certificate for that domain.
+If a CA finds this option in the options-critical attribute and the CAA security Property was not retrieved using authenticated DNS lookups, the CA MUST NOT issue a certificate for that domain.

 Additionally, a CA MAY choose to honor its own non-standardized options that do not need to be supported by other CAs or the IETF.
-These options MUST be prefixed with "-\<ca_name>-" where ca\_name is the name of the CA that initially developed the option.
+These options MUST be prefixed with "ca-\<ca_name>-" where ca\_name is the name of the CA that initially developed the option.

 ## Co-existence with other CAA Properties